Fios-Quest/YouTube-Scripts/src/space/typestate.md

 If you enjoyed this video, don't forget to like and subscribe.

-Next time we're going to look at writing fluent APIs.
+Next time we're going to look at how to write fluent APIs.

 Hopefully I'll see you then!